awesome-panel/awesome-panel-cli/README.md

 THIS PROJECT IS IN AN ALPHA STATE AND WILL CHANGE.
 USE IT AT YOUR OWN RISK.

-The aim of the `awesome-panel-cli` project is to **turn you into a rockstar developer of high quality data apps.**
+The aim of the `awesome-panel-cli` project is to **turn you into a rockstar developer of high quality data apps**.
+We want to provide the best developer experience for data apps in Python.

 To do this the `awesome-panel-cli` provides an opinionated command line interface (CLI) `pn` and a set of *best practice* templates.